-- (A) Except as permitted by subsection (B), a representative shall not reveal information relating to the representation of a participant unless the participant gives informed consent, or the disclosure is impliedly authorized in order to carry out the representation. - (B) A representative may disclose information relating to the representation of a participant in a proceeding if disclosure is necessary to: - (i) prevent death or substantial bodily harm; - (ii) prevent the participant from engaging in criminal activity or committing fraud; - (iii) enable a representative to respond to an accusation of wrongdoing by the represented participant against the representative in the proceeding; or - (iv) comply with court orders or statutes.
+- (A) Except as permitted by subsection (B), a representative shall not reveal information relating to the representation of a participant unless the participant gives informed consent, or the disclosure is impliedly authorized in order to carry out the representation. - (B) A representative may disclose information relating to the representation of a participant in a proceeding if disclosure is necessary to: - (1) prevent death or substantial bodily harm; - (2) prevent the participant from engaging in criminal activity or committing fraud; - (3) enable a representative to respond to an accusation of wrongdoing by the represented participant against the representative in the proceeding; or - (4) comply with court orders or statutes.

 1. (to subsection (A)): See 37 C.F.R. § 11.106 (USPTO).
+Disclosure in relation to conflict checks is impliedly authorized within the meaning of this subsection.